At a glance

 Acepromazine is a sedative that is administered as part of the anesthetic protocol or anxiety, which can lead to bilateral elevation of the third eyelid due to a decrease in orbital muscle tone.

 In most cases, no treatment is necessary, and it will resolve within 4-8 weeks.
 Dewormer if the cat has tapeworm infection.

-Antibiotic therapy as well as supportive care which can include sedatives to control spasms, muscle relaxants, soft bedding to prevent bedsores and keep the cat in a dark, quiet room to avoid over-stimulation.
+Antibiotic therapy, as well as supportive care, can include sedatives to control spasms, muscle relaxants, soft bedding to prevent bedsores and keep the cat in a dark, quiet room to avoid over-stimulation.